 The Knights of Columbus is a charitable fraternal organization of Catholic men founded as a mutual-aid society in 1882 by Blessed Michael J. McGivney, assistant pastor of St. Mary Parish in New Haven, Connecticut.
 From its beginnings, the organization has grown to become the largest Catholic fraternal organization in the world.

 Council 8152, comprising members from St. Alphonsus Parish in Crossville, Tennessee, has held Crossville Oktoberfest since 1991.
-2021 marks our 30th year sponsoring the festival.
-Last year's festival was cancelled due to the pandemic.
+Last year's festival was cancelled due to the pandemic, so 2021 will mark our 30th year sponsoring the festival.

 The following are some of the many worthy causes supported by Knights of Columbus Council 8152.